Creating and editing workflows

 If you want to change something in a default workflow file, you need to copy this file to the Custom folder and edit the new workflow file.

 In the Custom folder, you can manipulate files as assets: download, upload, delete, copy, move, rename, and create from scratch.
-To know more, read the manipulating assets section.
-Let's see some of them typical for workflow files.
+To learn more, read the manipulating assets section.
+Let's see some typical examples for workflow files.

 To create a new file, click the New button > Workflow, or right-click anywhere on a blank space in the file list of the current folder and select Workflow.
 A blank workflow editor will be opened.